 The domestication of horses, inventing the wheel and developing the combustion engine are tremendous milestones that we laud for enabling us to get around more efficiently and explore new places.
 Although, this is true another creation that deserves at least as much credit for giving most of us the confidence to branch out from our familiar surroundings is the map.
 The knowledge that someone before us has traversed a path gives us confidence in our own arrival.

 PCB design is a creative process that can be filled with some trial and error.
 It is virtually impossible to eliminate these mistarts from the process; however, by using project templates we can minimize them.
-At the most basic, project templates are effectively circuit “maps” that were designed previously that you can confidently use as a basis for your new design.
-In Altium Designer®, this basic concept has been expanded, but before looking at the many advantages of using project templates for PCB design let’s define them further and see how to create them.
+At the most basic, project example templates are effectively circuit “maps” that were designed previously that you can confidently use as a basis for your new design.
+In Altium Designer®, this basic concept has been expanded, but before looking at the many advantages of using project templates for PCB design let’s define this design reuse further and see how to create them.

-As in the case of multi-channel design, project templates must be easily accessible to engineers, PCB designers, and other team or organization members to be effective.
-Whether it is through schematic organization, footprints, or templates - having a database of previously used board designs can speed up the process for your whole team.
+As in the case of multi-channel design, project example templates must be easily accessible to engineers, PCB designers, and other design team or organization members to be effective.
+Whether it is through schematic organization, footprints, or design templates - having a database of previously used board designs can speed up the process for your whole team.

-Although, the software Altium Designer provides is flexible enough to store templates in any location project templates are typically located on a managed server, such as the Altium Vault®.
+Although, the software Altium Designer provides is flexible enough to store layout templates in any location project templates are typically located on a managed server, such as the Altium Vault®.
 Using a server not only provides a centralized storage location for the files but also has a well structured administrative control architecture in place.
 This is important for maintaining security and access level specificity.

-With any good PCB design software, you’ll have access to a directory of boards and project templates to rely on.
+With any good PCB design software, you’ll have access to a directory of boards and project example templates to rely on.
 A sample directory structure for project templates housed in the Altium is shown below, in Fig. 1.

 Fig. 1 Project template directory structure

-As shown above, project templates may be classified and stored as individual components, sheets (modules, schematics or PCBs) or complete designs (all components, schematic and PCB).
+As shown above, layout templates may be classified and stored as individual components, sheets (modules, schematics or PCBs) or complete designs (all components, schematic and PCB).
 It is for project templates to be stored with associated files that may include history, revisions, code and other documentation; therefore, all information and data can be viewed/downloaded from one location by accessing the template.

 Thus, the need for simpler and more easily accessible means of locating designs that you wish to reuse.
-In Altium, project templates are stored under a template directory structure where the actual files can be seen and accessed easily without the need to recall specific project directory names.
+In Altium, layout templates are stored under a template directory structure where the actual files can be seen and accessed easily without the need to recall specific project directory names.
 Creating the project template and adding to the storage structure can be accomplished in three steps.

 Step 1: Create or select folder to store template

-Whether you are creating a project template for a single component, a single sheet of a larger design or a complete design the first thing to do is to create its folder.
+Whether you are creating a design template for a single component, a single sheet of a larger design or a complete design the first thing to do is to create its folder.
 This is done by right-clicking on the directory within which you want to create the folder.
 It is important that you define the folder type as this determines its classification and access.
 If necessary, you should also create or define the naming scheme and then set the folder properties, as shown in Fig. 2.

 Fig. 2 Creating project template folder